andrev18/PP-Project/README.md

 - DatabaseManager - object that handles the queries for the database;

-- DatabaseQuaryBuilder - basic query builder
+- DatabaseQueryBuilder - basic query builder

 # Documentation